crystalfontz/CFAL64128B0-0096B-WC/README.md

 https://www.crystalfontz.com/product/cfal64128b00096bwc

 ## Display Connection Details

+By default the "prefs.h" file is configured for I2C display & touch interfaces.
+You'll need to edit the file if using a different interface configuration.

 ### Display using SPI interface
 | OLED / Touch Module Pin | Seeeduino Pin | Connection Description |
 |-------------------------|---------------|------------------------|